Robotic Surgery For Hyperhidrosis?

 In this time of rising healthcare costs, keeping the price down is very important.
 Using robotic surgery, the total price can be 2-3 times as much.
 Recently, It has become possible to utilize a robotic tool to complete the procedure with one incision.

-Recently the possibility of doing robotic surgery through a single incision was made available however that incision is larger than the 1-3 small incisions used in the ETS or ELS procedures.
-Having a bigger incision has the consequences of a higher amount of pain, a bigger scar, and the possibility of hernia formation when the procedure is done for lumbar sympathectomy.
-As new information becomes available we will provide here.
+This incision is larger than the 1-3 small incisions used in the ETS or ELS procedures.
+A larger incision increases pain, results in a bigger scar, and also carries the possibility of hernia formation when the procedure is done for a lumbar sympathectomy.

 Pros of robotic surgery

-For this particular surgery Dr. Reisfeld believes there are no advantages over endoscopic surgery.
+For this particular surgery, Dr. Reisfeld believes there are no advantages over an endoscopic surgery.

 Cons of robotic surgery

-- A more complex procedure sometimes involving more manpower
+- A more complex procedure sometimes requires more surgeons